sonarqube-workshop/juice-shop/README.md

   ![Setup analysis](workshop_images/setup_analysis.jpg)

   Follow these steps to setup the scanning in GitHub Actions:

-  - create `SONAR_TOKEN` secret in your test repository in GitHub:
+  2. Create `SONAR_TOKEN` secret in your test repository in GitHub:

   ![Create new secret](workshop_images/new_repository_secret.jpg)

   ![Create SONAR_TOKEN](workshop_images/sonar_token.jpg)

-  - create a new workflow in `.github/workflows` directory in your test repository in GitHub.
+  3. Create a new workflow in `.github/workflows` directory in your test repository in GitHub.
 Click on `JS/TS & Web` to get the code for the workflow:

   ![Workflow details](workshop_images/workflow_details.jpg)